Independence of the Seas: Incidents

 On May 22, 2014, the ship was arrested by port authorities in Ålesund, Norway for nonpayment of fees.
 The captain notified Royal Caribbean, which transferred NOK600,000 to cover port fees in less than an hour.
 The ship was then allowed to depart.

-Former drummer of the American rock band Boston, Sib Hashian, died on March 22, 2017, after collapsing in the middle of a set while performing on board.

 On December 11, 2017, 332 of 5,547 passengers became sick with a gastrointestinal illness (believed to be norovirus-related) after the ship had departed from Port Everglades in Fort Lauderdale, Florida for a five-night Caribbean cruise.
 Royal Caribbean initiated a deep-cleaning of the vessel after its return to port.